mrpbennett/docker_flask_template/README.md

 # Easy Flask 🥳

-An easy flask template with a sticky footer, with the help of Bootstrap
+An easy flask template with a sticky footer and proper typography styling.
+With the help of [TailWindCSS](https://tailwindcss.com) and their [typography package](https://github.com/tailwindlabs/tailwindcss-typography) via their CDN.

 - [Easy Flask 🥳](#easy-flask-)
     - [Modules used in this templates](#modules-used-in-this-templates)